J. William Fulbright: U.S. House of Representatives

 Fulbright was elected to the United States House of Representatives as a Democrat in 1942, where he served one term.
 During this period, he became a member of the House Foreign Affairs Committee.
 During World War II, there was much debate about the best way to win the peace after the Allies presumably won the war, with many urging the United States to reject isolationism.
-The House adopted the Fulbright Resolution, which supported international peacekeeping initiatives and encouraged the United States to participate in what became the United Nations in September 1943.
+In September 1943 the House adopted the Fulbright Resolution, which supported international peacekeeping initiatives and encouraged the United States to participate in what became the United Nations in 1945.
 That brought Fulbright to national attention.

 In 1943, a confidential analysis by Isaiah Berlin of the House and Senate foreign relations committees for the British Foreign Office identified Fulbright as "a distinguished new-comer to the House."
 It continued:

-U.S. Senator (1945–74)
+U.S. Senator (1945–1974)

 Fulbright's career in the Senate was somewhat stunted, his tangible influence never matching his public luminescence.
 For all his seniority and powerful committee posts, he was not considered part of the Senate's inner circle of friends and power brokers.
 He seemed to prefer it that way: the man who Harry S. Truman had called an "overeducated SOB" was, in the words of Clayton Fritchey, "an individualist and a thinker," whose "intellectualism alone alienates him from the Club" of the Senate.

 1944 election

-He was elected to the Senate in 1944 and unseated incumbent Hattie Carraway, the first woman ever elected to the U.S. Senate.
-He served five six-year terms.
-In his first general election to the Senate, Fulbright defeated the Republican Victor Wade of Batesville by 85.1% to 14.9%.
+In his first bid for the Senate, he won the 1944 Democratic primary by besting both incumbent Hattie Carraway, the first woman ever elected to the U.S. Senate, and Homer Adkins, the sitting governor who had fired him from the University of Arkansas.
+He easily won the general election against the Republican Victor Wade, a common result in the heavily Democratic South of the era.
+He went on to serve five six-year terms.

 Establishment of Fulbright program

-He promoted the passage of legislation establishing the Fulbright Program in 1946 of educational grants (Fulbright Fellowships and Fulbright Scholarships), sponsored by the Bureau of Educational and Cultural Affairs of the United States Department of State, governments in other countries, and the private sector.
+He promoted the passage of legislation in 1946 establishing the Fulbright Program of educational grants (Fulbright Fellowships and Fulbright Scholarships), sponsored by the Bureau of Educational and Cultural Affairs of the United States Department of State, governments in other countries, and the private sector.
 The program was established to increase mutual understanding between the peoples of the United States and other countries through the exchange of persons, knowledge, and skills.
 It is considered one of the most prestigious award programs and operates in 155 countries.